 With powerhouse ingredients like this one, why would you ever want to use harsh chemicals?

-I use hibiscus flowers in all of the following products, which provide not only moisturizing properties, but anti-aging benefits as well.
+Hibiscus flowers are used in many of our products, which provide not only moisturizing properties, but anti-aging benefits as well.
 With ingredients like hibiscus working on so many levels in your skin, you're sure to see amazing results with regular use.

 “Hibiscus,” Aurorahealthcare.org, http://www.aurorahealthcare.org/yourhealth/healthgate/getcontent.asp?URLhealthgate=%22108309.html%22.